 Planning scenes of your video in advance is called ‘filming for the edit’, and you can learn more about how to do this in this BBC blog post.

 Often you’ll need to film your subject doing the same activity more than once, so you can cut from wide to medium to close-up shots from the same angle.
 This BBC tutorial explains how to do this with a DSLR camera.
 Remember, with a smartphone you can’t use the zoom – so you’ll need to physically get closer to your subject.

 Even if you are not an artist, creating a sequence of drawings for shots you know you’ll need to capture when on location can help you film for the edit.
 This series of drawings is also known as a storyboard.

-If you put your drawings on sticky-notes, you can move them around to help you decide how the story will start, progress, and end.
+If you prefer, you can put your drawings on sticky-notes, so you can move them around while tyou decide how the story will start, progress, and end.